lisamelton/video_transcoding/README.md

 Use the `--mp4` or `--m4v` options if your target player can't handle Matroska format.

-Use the `--small` option if you're short on storage space or you want your files near the same size as those from the iTunes Store.
+Use the `--small` option if you're short on storage space.

 Use the `--quick` option if you're in a hurry or you have a huge number of files to transcode.